-- Children who have behaved particularly well, or produced particularly good work, should be sent to the Head Teacher for a special Head Teacher's sticker. - When any adult sees a child wearing this sticker please congratulate the child and ask why they got it. - The Head Teacher will present a certificate to some children at the end of each term, for an aspect of outstanding behaviour or learning.
+- Children who have behaved particularly well, or produced particularly good work, should be sent to the Head Teacher for a special Head Teacher's sticker. - When any adult sees a child wearing this sticker please congratulate the child and ask why they got it. - In consultation with the School Council, the Head Teacher will present a certificate to some children at the end of each term, for the following aspects: - demonstrating the school's values and good attitude to teaching and learning; - respectful behaviour in and out of the classroom; - special achievement linked to outstanding work or learning.